• Skip to primary navigation

 The Hurst family left Nevada about 1922 and moved to California where Glenn and Dale founded a silk manufacturing plant in 1923 in Escondido.
 Glenn died suddenly in 1940 at age 56.

 Sadie Hurst opened a big door to women in Nevada politics.
-Since her session in the 1919 Legislature, there has only been three sessions – 1931, 1933, and 1947 – where a women did not serve.
+Since her session in the 1919 Legislature, there have only been three sessions – 1931, 1933, and 1947 – where a woman did not serve.
 During the 1995 Session over one-third of the Legislature was female.
 Fourteen years later, in the 2019 session, Nevada broke records as the first state in the union to have a female majority legislature, with 33 women holding 50.8% of the state’s 63 legislative seats.

 Biographical sketch by Tammy McMenomy